powderflask/django_document_catalogue/docs/pages/settings.rst

 Settings
 ========

-Default app settings values can be overridden in the normal way...
+Default app settings values can be overridden in your projecrt :code:`settings.py`...

 .. _settings-file-storage: